Juan94MQ/Juan94MQ/README.md

 ## Hi there 👋

 - 🗺️ I'm a GIS Analyst
-- 🖥️ Iwant to learn GIS programing
+- 🖥️ Iwant to learn GeoAI

 ### My Interest